rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: adhere to read-only semantics of HTTP GET**

-A third mitigation is that **Web APIs must strictly follow the read-only semantics of HTTP GET**, which is [not always followed by many Web APIs](cite:cites restful), either intentionally or due to software bugs.
+A third mitigation is that Web APIs must strictly follow the read-only semantics of HTTP GET, which is [not always followed by many Web APIs](cite:cites restful), either intentionally or due to software bugs.